MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 ### Data set statuses

-Right after you select **Submit**, the data set has a status of "In progress"; after it is processed (during the weekly processing schedule of Workplace Analytics), its status changes to "Ready" and you can use it in business-process definitions and analyses.
+Right after you select **Submit**, the data set has a status of "In progress"; after it is processed, its status changes to "Ready" and you can use it in business-process definitions and analyses.
 If data-set creation fails, the data set changes to "Failed" status.
 (If a data set that you've submitted shows "Failed" status, you can request help by [contacting Workplace Analytics support](../overview/getting-support.md).)

 You can find a list of existing data sets and their statuses on the **Data sets** tab of the **Analyze** > **Business process analysis** page of Workplace Analytics: